JERSEY CITY | 693-701 Newark Ave | 402 FT | 35 FLOORS

 2 Likes

-Another change in the planning documents is they added an extra mezzanine floor updated the title to 35 floors.
+Another change in the planning documents is they added an extra mezzanine floor.
+I updated the thread title to 35 floors.